 Candidates must possess a bachelor's degree along with at least three years of experience in career development, higher education, or a similar field.
-Candidates with a master’s in student development, counseling, higher education, or related field must possess at least one year of experience in the aforementioned fields.
+Candidates with a master’s in student development, counseling, higher education, or related field must possess at least one year experience in the aforementioned fields.
 The individual understands and can articulate to the value of a Liberal Arts education at a selective liberal arts college.